Ideal Childhood or Not, Do You Need a Trauma Therapist?

+Trauma experienced as a child, do you need trauma therapy?
 We all know at least one child.
-Maybe it’s your child or a child that lives a few doors down.
+Maybe it’s you or your child or a child that lives a few doors down.
 Maybe it’s a niece or nephew, or they belong to a dear friend.
 Maybe we have a zoo of ten or more, or we’re barely keeping our head above water with two.
 Most of us have had a relationship with at least one child in our life, and all of us have been one, whether we had an ideal childhood or not.

 As a trauma therapist, I have experienced some heart-wrenching stories about children.
 Often, these stories come from the adult version of said child.